Treaty of Tsarskoye Selo

-The Treaty of Tsarskoye Selo (Danish: Traktaten i Zarskoje Selo, Russian: Царскосельский договор) also called Mageskiftetraktakten in Danish, was a territorial and dynastic treaty between the Russian Empire and Denmark–Norway.
+The Treaty of Tsarskoye Selo (Danish: Traktaten i Zarskoje Selo, Russian: Царскосельский договор) also called Mageskiftetraktaten in Danish, was a territorial and dynastic treaty between the Russian Empire and Denmark–Norway.
 Signed on 1 June 1773, it transferred control of ducal Schleswig-Holstein to the Danish crown in return for Russian control of the County of Oldenburg and adjacent lands within the Holy Roman Empire.
 The treaty reduced the fragmentation of Danish territory and led to an alliance between Denmark–Norway and Russia that lasted into the Napoleonic Wars.
 It also made possible the construction of the Eider Canal, parts of which were later incorporated into the Kiel Canal.

 Historical background

 Oldenburg and Delmenhorst

 In 1448 the Count of Oldenburg was elected King of Denmark and took the throne as Christian I. He assigned Oldenburg to his brother, Gerhard, in 1454, and Gerhard's descendants in the House of Oldenburg continued to rule the county for the next two centuries.
 In 1547 Emperor Charles V also gave the counts of Oldenburg control of the town of Delmenhorst, which adjoins Oldenburg on the left bank of the Weser, in return for Oldenburg's support in the Schmalkaldic War.
 When the last count of Oldenburg, Anthony Günther, died childless in 1667, these territories reverted to the kings of Denmark, who began to rule them in personal union.